MtnBiker/enphase-edison/Implementation_notes.md

 rgm CreateViewHours
 rdm: No such file or directory @ rb_sysopen - /Users/gscar/Documents/Delicias/Utilities, Energy and Solar/Solar Panels 2023-ABC/Solar production, etc/solar_enphase_edison/db/views/view_hours_v01.sql > created and copied from hour_by_hours_v01.sql
 Change HourByHours to ViewHours
 Created model and controller and other changes.
+See commit

+Now do same for daily and see if table updates when import Enphase data.
+I had imported Jan data for SCE, but not enphase so can't tell about updating.

 ## ToDo